 A first point of processing is not a location of the product’s final use and does not include distribution centers, wholesale and retail sales locations where the first processing of a product does not occur, livestock auction houses, and subsequent locations where processing, canning, or similar activities occur after departing a first point of processing location.

+“Alternative compliance verification terminal” means an applicable freight facility that does not, as of January 1, 2022, have automatic methods, including but not limited to Radio Frequency Identification Devices (RFID) or Automatic License Plate Recognition (ALPR), to identify each vehicle entering the facility.

 “Alternative fuel” means natural gas, propane, ethanol, methanol, or other non-diesel or non-gasoline fuel, and includes any of these fuels used in combination with each other.
 For purposes of this HD I/M Regulation, “alternative fuel” does not mean electricity, hydrogen, or other zero tailpipe emissions fuel or technology.

 “Alternative fuel retrofit system” or “retrofit system” is a package of fuel storage and delivery, ignition, emission control, on board diagnostic (OBD), and engine components that are modified, removed, or added during the process of modifying a motor vehicle or engine to operate on an alternative fuel.